Dirk Schmidt-Gallas and Stefanie zur Horst discuss how digitalization and digital transformation are shaping the insurance industry.

-Insurance companies are putting considerable effort into their digitalisation initiatives, setting up new units and digital innovation labs.
-However, there is often no clear plan or comprehensive digitalisation strategy, which is why the hard work they put into digitalisation frequently ends in an incoherent mess: processes are not consistently defined and channels are not integrated.
-Acting selectively uses up an enormous amount of recourses and the added value to the customer and the company is not quantified beforehand.
-This is why the effort insurance companies put into digitalizing their processes doesn’t translate into comparable revenue increases and has almost no impact on their final result.
+Insurance companies are putting considerable effort into their digitalization initiatives, setting up new units and digital innovation labs.
+However, there is often no clear plan or comprehensive digitalization strategy.
+That’s why the hard work they put into digitalization frequently ends in an incoherent mess.
+Processes are not consistently defined and channels are not integrated.
+Acting selectively uses up an enormous amount of resources and the added value to the customer and the company is not quantified beforehand.
+This is why the effort insurance companies put into digitizing their processes doesn’t translate into comparable revenue increases.
+And has almost no impact on their final result.

-Digitalisation is not a new topic for the insurance industry – online channels have been used for sales and communications for decades.
-In the last few years, price comparison websites have completely transformed the insurance market, particularly in the UK, changing the dynamics in Europe and the United States.
-Implementing changes always takes longer in the insurance industry than in other sectors, and this is no less true for digitalisation.
 There is no time to waste: customers’ purchase behavior is changing and insurers are racing to catch up.
-They have been used to customers that buy complex insurance policies, not necessarily because they understand the product but because they trust the insurance sales reps that they have been dealing with for many years.
+They have been used to customers that buy complex insurance policies.
+This is not necessarily because they understand the product, but because they trust the insurance sales reps that they have been dealing with for many years.
 For these customers, it is has become normal for them to buy a wide range of products, such as books, shoes, and airline tickets, through the internet.
-At the same time, when they enter a store, today’s customers also expect the advice they receive to be individual but understandable; they want to look at, touch, try on, and if possible, configure the products they are interested in.
+At the same time, today’s customers also expect the advice they receive to be individual but understandable.
+They want to look at, touch, try on, and if possible, configure the products they are interested in.

 Naturally more and more insurances sales reps are worried about their jobs and managers are becoming increasingly anxious.
 They recognize that when buying insurance, customers expect a similar buying experience to the ones other industries provide.
-Neither online channels nor in-person sales can offer that today.
+Neither online channels nor in-person sales can offer these types of customer experiences today.
 There is a clash between the different sales channels, as savvy customers are finding their own information and comparing it for themselves.
-Price differences between online and offline channels are making it even more difficult, particularly as sales staff are unable to justify these differences during one-on-one conversations.
+Price differences between online and offline channels are making it even more difficult.
+Particularly as sales staff are unable to justify these differences during one-on-one conversations.

 Transactional business consists of the easy-to-understand, comparable pull-products, such as car insurance or pet liability.
 It is precisely here – and only here – that the online channel works.